peterkselly/peterkselly.github.io/_posts/2024-11-1-software-archetecture.md

 ### Pipeline

 ![Desktop View](/assets/img/post-images/software%20pipeline.png){: width="854" height="480" }
-_hdEEG example_
+_Pipeline for software side with noted state of the data along each step_

 #### Signal Acquisition Module (SAM)

-The job of this module is to acquire the data from the hardware device and organize it in a way is interpretable.
+The job of this module is to acquire the data from the hardware device and organize it in a way that is interpretable.
 Via USB it receives a serial stream of 32-bit fixed-point voltage conversions of each channel in real-time, meaning they are de facto ordered by time too.
 The firmware on the DSP chip I'm using will multiplex the ADCs in a defined and predictable way.
 It's job then is to fill 19 1-D arrays, one per channel, with these voltage values up until the arrays get to a defined size.
-Then it send those arrays to the next module.
+Then it sends those arrays to the next module.

 #### Signal Processing Module (SPM)

 This is where all the transforms and ML will occur.
-I'm focusing on the hardware isn't finalized so this design is not as developed as the others.
+The hardware isn't finalized so this design is not as developed as the others.
 But the basic flow will be to convert the data into the time-frequency domain using wavelet transform or wavelet packet decomposition.
 Then the coefficients can be fed into a **feature vector** that can act as the input for a neural net.
 The model will then output deterministic or perhaps probabilistic classifications of motor movements.
 I have an idea of the filters I'll use and the exact characteristics of the model but I want to see what the data looks like first.

 #### GUI Module (GUI)